35 Instant Weight Loss Secrets

 Scroll Past Unhealthy Recipe Videos

 You know all those high-calorie, sugar-laden recipe videos that litter your Facebook newsfeed?
 Fast-paced hands arranging layers of cookie dough, peanut butter cups, and chocolate brownie batter that come together to make a mouthwatering, decadent dessert that’s also ridiculously fattening.
-“The internet and social media sites are basically making you fat,” Lisa Hayim, MS, RD, and founder of The WellNecessities, told us for our article on The 30 Worst Flat Belly Mistakes Women Make.
+“The internet and social media sites are basically making you fat,” Lisa Hayim, MS, RD, and founder of The WellNecessities, told us for our article on worst weight loss mistakes women make.
 “If it isn’t 25 ways to eat tater tots then it’s [another] national [something] day.
 The internet has made it basically impossible to stay away from cravings and indulgences.
 These are not excuses to eat unhealthy food.”
 Next time you see one of these videos, scroll quickly past.
-Or better yet, unfollow the page completely, and follow Eat This, Not That! on Facebook for healthier videos and more slimming tips.

 Stand at Work

 One of the easiest ways to burn some extra calories is to get up from your chair at work; standing burns 50 more calories per hour than sitting, according to a British study.
 If you are lucky enough to have a standing desk, make sure you utilize it.
 If not, you can easily make your own by stacking books or boxes on your desk and standing up to work.
 At the very least, make sure you’re taking a break every hour to stand up and stretch, and possibly go for a walk around the office.
 Every bit of movement counts!